Bulletin Announcement: DuBois

 Use this in your 06/15/2025 bulletin

-The words of Jesus in today’s gospel, “I have many things to say to you, but you cannot bear it now”, could be said by any parent.
-It can be frustrating because our desire to guide is often misinterpreted or poorly received.
-We cannot program our children.
-We can only teach, lead and trust the Spirit of truth will guide them.
+The words of Jesus in today’s gospel, 'I have many things to say to you, but you cannot bear it now,' resonate deeply with the experience of any parent.
+It can be frustrating when our efforts to guide are misunderstood or not well received.
+We cannot program our children; we can only teach, lead, and trust that the Spirit of truth will guide them

 A Family Perspective 6-22-2025